watermelontools/watermelon-vscode/README.md

 Alternatively, you can <a href="https://github.com/watermelontools/wm-extension#commands">run with our `watermelon.start` command</a>

-You may also highlight and right click on the code, you will find the 'Start Watermelon' command
+You may also highlight and right click on the code, you will find the 'Start Watermelon' command at the end.

 ## Requirements